European Vegan Rights

 The decision provides a useful illustration of the exercise a court will carry out in determining if a restriction on the right to manifest protected convictions or beliefs is lawful.
 However, in that case there was uncertainty around whether or not the dyes were suitable for vegans, his vegan convictions were only one of his reasons for refusing the work and “relatively minor penalties” had been imposed on him for refusing to comply with the normal work regime.
 This can be contrasted with the consequences for someone if they are denied suitable food, for example, which is essential to survival.

-There is also a positive obligation on the State (government) to “secure to everyone within their jurisdiction the rights” contained in the ECHR.
-This essentially requires state parties to ensure vegans in their country are able to act in accordance with their convictions by avoiding participating in the exploitation and killing of non-human animals.
+There is also a positive obligation on the state (government) to “secure to everyone within their jurisdiction the rights” contained in the ECHR.
+This essentially requires governments to ensure that vegans in their country are able to act in accordance with their convictions, by avoiding participating in the exploitation and killing of other animals.
 Our ability to do so is directly affected by the availability of non-animal-based alternatives, for food, clothing, activities and non-food products.

 For example, if a hospital does not provide suitable food a vegan patient will not be able to live according to their convictions and will be in the unconscionable position of having to breach their fundamental convictions or go hungry.